 Program Advanced Elective Courses

 Electives may be freely chosen from SENG courses or any other course that may be offered from time to time directly through the Software Engineering program.
+STAT, CYBR, and BADM courses are all online and can be found at www.online.wvu.edu or registrar.wvu.edu schedule of courses the semester they are offered which may vary.
 PLEASE NOTE THAT THE SEMESTER DESIGNATION MAY CHANGE AND THOSE IDENTIFIED ABOVE ARE ONLY A GUIDE TO ASSIST IN YOUR PLAN OF STUDY.

-A limited number (up to 4) of courses taken elsewhere may be transferred into the program, and a limited number (up to 3) of 400-level (senior undergraduate) courses may be included in your program if they were not counted for another degree.
+A limited number (up to four) of courses taken elsewhere may be transferred into the program, and a limited number (up to three) of 400-level (senior undergraduate) courses may be included in your program if they were not counted for another degree.
 All of these options require approval by the Software Engineering Committee.